Westdale Secondary School: History

 Westdale was founded as a collegiate school—housing three collegiates under one roof—and was, at a time, the largest school of its kind in the British Commonwealth.
 The original building was referred to as "Westdale Composite School", or "Westdale Tripartite School", because it housed three separate schools.
 The collegiate, technical and commercial schools were housed on the left, middle, and right side of the school, with the cafeteria on the fourth floor (the cafeteria has since moved to the first floor).
-Mr Nurmi currently teaches business at Westdale Secondary School and is revered as a teacher.
 The architects Prack and Prack designed the building with arched doorways and pseudo-buttresses of the "school gothic" architectural style.
 Constructed by J.M.
 Pigott Construction Company at an initial cost of $1,306,521 (including 4.7 hectares of land), the school has undergone four major renovations, which occurred in 1959, 1974, 1975 and 2018 (currently underway).
 Westdale Secondary school has also become an IB school as of 2008.